nk34player/FreeEmojis/README.md

 <br>
 Install it as a [userscript](https://gitlab.com/An0/DiscordFreeEmojis/-/raw/master/DiscordFreeEmojis.user.js) or include the js file somehow else<br>
 If you have Discord installed, use the [installer](https://gitlab.com/An0/DiscordFreeEmojis/-/raw/master/DiscordFreeEmojisInstaller.ps1) (Alt+click to download, right click on the downloaded file and Run with PowerShell)

+All credits goes to the original creator, i just made the script usable after an update